muggy8/improbable/have-and-havenot/9nyC33pA.md

 I cleared my throat and began to explain.

 "Ok here's the background, there's an organization in our world that maintains order across our lands called the Mastery League.
 They educate people in the usage and application of Abilities to better the lives of everyone.
-However abilities can be used for great good but also great evil.
+However, abilities can be used for great good but also great evil.
 That's why the most powerful ability users are recruited for the purpose of maintaining order across the lands.
 This was the role my daughter once held.
 Now, what do you think would happen if one of the League's strongest and most powerful ability user decided to abandon her post?"

 "I don't know?
 Personally, I really wouldn't do anything.
 People come and go all the time."

 "Your world must be incredibly peaceful then."

 "Not really, it's actually quite the organized chaos.
-I mean, as an example, on average, every couple thousand years or so, we have a crazy group of people who decides to engineer a super bug to wipe out all complex biological life and one in every couple thousand of these groups manage to actually succeed for the most part.
+I mean, as an example, on average, every couple thousand years or so, we have a crazy group of people who decides to engineer a superbug to wipe out all complex biological life and one in every couple thousand of these groups manage to actually succeed for the most part.
 But it always fails to actually do any lasting damage as some other person or group's anti extinction contingency measures would restart biological life after without fail.
 It might cause a couple hundred to thousand years of decreased productivity but because technology is never truly lost, eventually, things will return to normal.
 That's why I really don't see what the big deal is with losing a strong ability user or two."

 I was shocked.
 I didn't know how to respond.
 I was searching for words to say but all that came out was:

 "What?!"

-It wasn't the fact that Phanna's home world seems like total chaos from what was described but instead, at how Phanna just accepts an event that would end all life to be a natural part of life.
+It wasn't the fact that Phanna's homeworld seems like total chaos from what was described but instead, at how Phanna just accepts an event that would end all life to be a natural part of life.

 At least that's the gist of what I understood from what Phanna just said.